Home > Blog >

 Transportation costs remain the largest logistics cost driver, followed by warehousing (23%), inventory carrying (11%), and admin (8%).

-Managing transportation costs is critical for supply chain efficiency.
+Managing logistics costs is critical for supply chain efficiency.
 Fuel price volatility and route optimization remain key areas of focus.

 From $700 billion in 2023, the reverse logistics market is forecasted to grow to $954.5 billion by 2029.